Adjoint L-Infinity Actions and Conserved Charges in GR: The C iri c --Giotopoulos--Radovanovi c --Szabo -algebra

-where $A \in \mathfrak{so}(1,3)$ is a matrix with regards to the standard basis, $\{u_\nu\}$, of Minkowski space $\RR^{1,3}$ and $\eta$ is the Minkowski metric.
-Our four dimensional spacetime, $M$, will be a submanifold of $\RR^{1,3}$ and we (occasionally) use global coordinates.
+Throughout we will make repeated use of the standard isomorphism where $A \in \mathfrak{so}(1,3)$ is a matrix with respect to the standard basis, $\{u_\nu\}$, of Minkowski space $\RR^{1,3}$ and $\eta$ is the Minkowski metric.
+Our four-dimensional spacetime, $M$, will be a subset of $\RR^{4}$ with Lorentzian metric and we (occasionally) use global coordinates.

 As a graded vector space the $L_\infty$-algebra is concentrated in four degrees

 with

 There are only three non-zero brackets: $\ell_1, \ell_2, \ell_3$.
 These brackets can be read off by decomposing the BV action of \cite{CS1} by polynomial degree in the fields.
 (See also \cite{HohmZwiebach17} for a general strategy.)